Angela Bassett: Personal life

 Bassett married actor Courtney B. Vance in 1997.
 They first met at Yale School of Drama, then became a couple over a decade later, when their paths crossed again in Los Angeles.
 In the summer of 2005, they starred together in a production of His Girl Friday at the Guthrie Theater in Minneapolis, Minnesota.
 The couple's twins were carried by a surrogate.

 Bassett is a supporter of programs for the arts, especially for youth.
 She annually attends events for children with diabetes and those in foster homes.
 She is an active Ambassador of UNICEF for the United States and a member of the West Angeles Church of God in Christ.
 Bassett is a supporter of the Royal Theater Boys & Girls Club in her hometown of St. Petersburg, Florida.

 She is represented by the Executive Speakers Bureau of Memphis, Tennessee.

 In early 2007, Bassett donated $2,300 to the presidential primary campaign of Barack Obama.
 Bassett supported Obama in his re-election campaign.
 In June 2012, she made an appearance at the St. Petersburg office of his campaign and said the election was not one "where we can sit on the sidelines".

 Bassett attended the second inauguration of Barack Obama on January 21, 2013.
 She endorsed Hillary Clinton for president during the 2016 United States presidential election, saying "Bar none, Clinton would make a great president."
 Bassett also spoke at the 2016 Democratic National Convention, introducing survivors of the previous year's Charleston church shooting, an incident about which she spoke during her remarks.

 Bassett was initiated as an honorary member of Delta Sigma Theta sorority on July 13, 2013.

 She is a Pentecostal Evangelical Christian and a member of the West Angeles Church of God in Christ (Church of God in Christ), located in Los Angeles.

 Awards and nominations

 In 2018, she received a Doctorate of Fine Arts (honorary doctorate) from Yale University and a Doctorate of Humane Letters (honorary doctorate) from Old Dominion University in 2022.

-Over the course of her career, Bassett has received multiple awards and nominations, including two Golden Globe Awards, a Screen Actors Guild Award (Outstanding Cast for Black Panther), two Critics' Choice Awards, as well as nominations for two Academy Awards, nine Emmy Awards and a BAFTA Award.
+Over the course of her career, Bassett has received multiple awards and nominations, including two Golden Globe Awards, an Actor Award (Outstanding Cast for Black Panther), two Critics' Choice Awards, as well as nominations for two Academy Awards, nine Emmy Awards and a BAFTA Award.
 Her Oscar nomination for Best Supporting Actress in Black Panther: Wakanda Forever (2022), marked the first time an actor was Oscar-nominated for a role in a Marvel film.

-Bassett was given an Academy Honorary Award, also known as an honorary Oscar, at The Governors Awards presentation on January 9, 2024, recognizing her lifetime achievement in the film industry.
+Bassett was awarded an Academy Honorary Award, also known as an honorary Oscar, at The Governors Awards presentation on January 9, 2024, recognizing her lifetime achievement in the film industry.